How to Attend Naadam 2026: Join this Small Group Tour

 Because of all these things, we ask that you have a basic level of horseback riding experience.
 This is for you.
 Not us.
 This makes the experience more enjoyable for everyone.

-I personally recommend taking lessons before the trip if it has been a few years since you’ve been in the saddle.
+We recommend taking lessons before the trip if it has been a few years since you’ve been in the saddle.

 The last important thing to note is that helmets are required for the horseback riding days.
 I do not provide helmets for this adventure.
 You will need to bring this with you from home.